Update belief by Bayesian Inference

 Once you click the complete button, you will see the Bayesian Inference tool got dismissed and the Decision tree Chance node is updated with the new probabilities.
 And then, you will see that the decision tree Expected values are updated based on the new probabilities and the policy is now changed from "Wait for a better offer" to the action "Take the job offer at hand".

-So, we see that, Bayesian Inference based experimentation can significantly improve your decision quality.
-It is always recommended to perform sensitivity analysis and use Bayesian Inference tool to update beliefs about any uncertainty especially for those events that have probability with high sensitivity.
+So, we see that Bayesian Inference based experimentation can significantly improve your decision quality.
+It is always recommended to perform sensitivity analysis and use the Bayesian Inference tool to update beliefs about any uncertainty especially for those events that have probability with high sensitivity.